junxit/us-congress-bills-116/derived/amendments.md

 ### 26 U.S.C. § 62

-> in the section heading by striking “Chapter 1; residual application” and inserting “Application”, and
+> in the section heading by striking “Chapter 1; residual application” and inserting “Application”; and

 | | |
 |---|---|